jameshfisher/jameshfisher.com/_posts/2016-11-20-huel-joylent-vegan.md

+---
+title: "A comparison of Huel, Joylent, et cetera"
+---

 A while back I bought some [Huel](https://huel.com/), copying some colleagues.
 I've finally got through it.
 Now I want to buy some more, but first let's look at the competition.

 There's a wide range: